tinaponting/ai-robots-scrapers/README.md

 * TDM Reservation Protocol (TDMRep)  -  https://www.w3.org/community/reports/tdmrep/CG-FINAL-tdmrep-20240202/
 *  Fork of blockaai crawlers.zip   Anibot - can be a bit bandwith eater!
 I use on only on nights, see if I can find something lighter:)
 *  AI Scraping Protector:  https://wordpress.org/plugins/ai-scraping-protector/

+*  IF YOU WANT A strong firewall, aho also protect againtst scrapers: perishablepress.com8g-firewall with Latest Aibots - not wanted:)
 *
 # Updates: **